ebarre01/QGISworkshop/README.md

 Within the [_data_](data/) folder you'll find the following datasets:

 * Shapefile contatining census tract boundaries for 2010 [_CT2010_](data/CT2010/)
-* CSV file containing racial demographic data for 1990-2020
+* CSV file containing racial demographic data for 1990-2020, standardized to 2010 census tracts
+* CSV file containing police vehicle stops for 2022, with lat and long coordinates.
+* CSV file containing evictions, with lat and long coordinate
+* CSV file containing code enforcement citations, with lat and long coordinatess

+* GEOJSON containing the HOLC (redlining) boundaries
+* GEOJSON containting streets
-*
+* GEOJSON containting highways

+Note: GEOJSONS are like shapefiles, but are condensed into one file.
+Thus, they are easier to managage, though you still need to protect your file paths!

 ## Additional resources: